tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

     } RecordNumber;
 ~~~

 This 112-bit value is used in the ACK message.
-The low order 64 bits are used in
+The low order 64 bits are used as
-the "record_sequence_number" input to the AEAD function.
+the sequence number for reading and writing records; see {{TLS13, Section 5.3}}.

 The entire header value shown in {{hdr_examples}} (but prior to record number
 encryption, see {{rne}}) is used as as the additional data value for the AEAD